 A conglomerate business combination may raise the problem of closure or exclusivity when it increases the overall business capabilities of the company group.
-For example, if the combination increases the company group's business ability such as raw material procurement ability, technological capability, marketing capability, access to credit, brand power, and advertising capability etc, and its competitiveness is greatly enhanced, its competitors may have difficulty to take competitive actions.
+For example, if the combination increases the company group's business ability such as raw material procurement ability, technological capability, marketing capability, creditworthiness, brand popularity, and advertising capability etc, and its competitiveness is greatly enhanced, its competitors may have difficulty to take competitive actions and the problem of closure or exclusivity may arise.